goabout/kustomize-sopssecretgenerator/README.md

 Then make releases for all supported platforms:

     make release

-Binaries can be found in `releases`.
+Binaries can be found in `dist`.

+If everything looks good, set a GitHub personal token in the `GITHUB_TOKEN` environment variable (or a file named `.github_token`) and publish the release to GitHub:

+    export GITHUB_TOKEN=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    make publish-release